All posts by happyholistichealth

 Have you ever experienced or observed one of these very rapid responses to treatment with a perfectly matched Homeopathic remedy?
 Tell us about it in the comments below.

-Disclaimer 2
+Disclaimer

-Could It Be Your Thyroid Causing Your Poor Health?
+Is Your Thyroid Causing Your Poor Health?

 For many people an underactive thyroid slows them down and leads to a host of other unpleasant symptoms.
 Most of those people are never diagnosed with the disorder.
 Many are never treated.
-Many fail to make the changes in their diet and lifestyle that can really help ease their symptoms.
-Most go on living their life in a debilitated state.lust for life
+So many fail to make changes to their diet and lifestyle that help ease their symptoms.
+Most go on living their life in a debilitated state.

-The Thyroid is a butterfly shaped gland in the middle of the front of your throat.
-It’s purpose is to release hormones that help in the regulation of many body functions – metabolism, heart rate, maintaining your core temperature, healthy skin, your weight, fertility and more.
-It slows you down or revs you up to make you more energetic.
+The thyroid gland slows you down or revs you up to make you more energetic.
 It also activates your immune system.
 It plays a part in most of the body’s physiological processes, so when it is out of balance, so are you.
 In fact every cell in your body has receptors for thyroid hormones.

-Sometimes the thyroid does not work as it should and, depending on whether it is pumping out too many hormones or too few, it becomes under- or over-active, what is known as either Hyperthyroidism (too many thyroid hormones in the blood) or Hypothyroidism (too few).
+Sometimes the thyroid does not work as it should and, depending on whether it is pumping out too many hormones or too few, it becomes under-active or over-active.
+This is known as either Hyperthyroidism, too many thyroid hormones in the blood, or Hypothyroidism, too few.

-Thyroid conditions can be quite common and it is estimated that about thyroid20-25% of the female population may suffer from hypothyroidism.
-An estimated 30% more of people over the age of 35 may suffer from “subclinical” hypothyroidism, where they either have no obvious symptoms, or their test results are within the ‘normal’ range but they have mild symptoms of low thyroid function.
+Thyroid conditions can be quite common and it is estimated that about 20-25% of the female population may suffer from hypothyroidism.
+An estimated 30% more of people over the age of 35 may suffer from ‘subclinical’ hypothyroidism.
+This is where they either have no obvious symptoms, or their test results are within the ‘normal’ range, but they have mild symptoms of low thyroid function.

-Many people live with the symptoms of low thyroid function often for years, where their thyroid gland works sluggishly without them even realizing it.
-With too few thyroid hormones in the blood the body processes start slowing down, and so do they.
+Many people live with the symptoms of low thyroid function for years, where their thyroid gland works sluggishly without them even realising it.
+With too few thyroid hormones in the blood the body processes start slowing down, and so does the person.

 However, there are some telltale signs to look out for.
 Here are some of them, although there are many more: